OpenByteDev/SourceScraper/README.md

 ```bash
 $ npm i sourcescrapper
 ```
-There is a packages available for each site individually which you can find [here](./packages.md).
+There is a package available for each site individually which you can find [here](./packages.md).

 ### Usage
 ```js